Navigating uncertainty: the outlook for banking in 2024

 Political wildcards with global reverb

-Indeed, 2024 promises no shortage of political theatre with possible leadership changes and closely fought elections spanning major economies, with the United States presidency and, likely, the United Kingdom general election to be contested.
+Indeed, 2024 promises no shortage of political theatre with possible leadership changes and closely fought elections spanning major economies, with the United States presidency and, likely, the EU election in June 2024 to be contested.

-Intensifying hostility between the US and China over Taiwan’s sovereignty, President Vladimir Putin’s future in Russia, Middle East stability hinging on Israel-Gaza tensions, UK political churn, and a combative US presidential race could all shape economic conditions profoundly.
+Intensifying hostility between the US and China over Taiwan’s sovereignty, President Vladimir Putin’s future in Russia, Middle East stability hinging on Israel-Gaza tensions, and a combative US presidential race could all shape economic conditions profoundly.

 As Colin observed, such political uncertainty will further constrain global growth.
 However, Alexandra noted some upside from pent-up M&A demand if markets stabilise post-elections.
 Valuations may also realign more reasonably between acquirers and targets.